 In response to a shortage of psychologists in the area, Solutions opened a doctoral Psychology Internship program in 2018.
 Two students are accepted annually to this program.
 The Psychology Internship requires a full-time commitment (40 hours/week) for one calendar year.
 The training year begins on August 1 and concludes at the end of July of the following year.
 Interns are expected to complete 2000 hours of training to successfully complete the internship.

-Solutions’ agency mission is to provide high quality, readily accessible mental health and human services which are:
+Solutions’ agency mission is to provide high quality, readily accessible mental health which are:

 Rooted in the belief that change is possible

 Person-centered and designed to empower independence